galacticcouncil/hydration-docs/docs/dev_exercise.md

     amplification: Balance) {}
 ```

-create_pool shouldc heck if such pool does not exist.
-If it does not, it creates/registers new pool asset in the asset registry
-( check XYK pallet how to work with asset registry) and stores all the necessary info in the storage
+In the first place, create_pool should check if a pool between the two pairs already exists.
+If this is not the case, it should create a new pool in the asset registry and store all the necessary information in the storage.
+You can check the XYK pallet for reference on how to work with the asset registry.

 ### add liquidity